History of general relativity: Early investigations

 In October 1911, Freundlich contacted astronomer Charles D. Perrine in Berlin to inquire as to the suitability of examining existing solar eclipse photographs to prove Einstein's prediction of light deflection.
 Perrine, the director of the Argentine National Observatory at Cordoba, had participated in four solar eclipse expeditions while at the Lick Observatory, in 1900, 1901, 1905, and 1908. "...he had become, in the opinion of the director of the Lick Observatory, W. W. Campbell, an observer without peer in the field of solar eclipses."
 He did not believe existing eclipse photos would be useful in proving Einstein's claim.
 In 1912 Freundlich asked if Perrine would include observation of light deflection as part of his program for the solar eclipse of October 10, 1912, in Brazil.
-W. W. Campbell, director of the Lick Observatory, loaned Perrine its intramercurial camera lenses.
+W. W. Campbell, director of the Lick Observatory, loaned Perrine a long-focus, narrow-field camera lense, called an intramercurial lense.
 Perrine and the Cordoba team were the only eclipse expedition to construct specialized equipment dedicated to observing light deflection.
-Unfortunately all the expeditions experienced heavy rain which prevented any observations.
-Nevertheless Perrine was the first astronomer to make a dedicated attempt to observe light deflection to test Einstein's prediction.
+However, all the expeditions experienced heavy rain which prevented any observations.
+Nevertheless, Perrine was the first astronomer to make a dedicated attempt to observe light deflection to test Einstein's prediction.

 Two years later, the three observatory directors, Perrine, Freundlich, and Campbell included light deflection in their expeditions to the Russian Empire for the solar eclipse of August 21, 1914.
-Unfortunately due to clouds and the outbreak of World War I, no results were possible.
+However, due to clouds and the outbreak of World War I, no results were possible.
 However, Perrine was able to take the first photographs in an attempt to verify Einstein's prediction of light deflection.
 A light cloud cover prevented determining accurate star positions.

 In hindsight, the occluding weather and lack of results in 1912 and 1914 favored Einstein.
 If clear photographs and measurable results had been possible, Einstein's 1911 prediction might have been proven wrong.
 The amount of deflection that he calculated in 1911 was too small (0.83 seconds of arc) by a factor of two because the approximation he used does not work well for things moving at near the speed of light.
 When Einstein completed the full theory of general relativity in 1915, he rectified this error and predicted the correct amount of light deflection caused by the Sun (1.75 seconds of arc).
 Eddington and Dyson in 1919 and W. W. Campbell in 1922 were able to compare their results to Einstein's corrected prediction.